-SPPA 533 - Professional Issues in Communication Disorders (1 credits)
+SPPA 533 - Professional Issues in Communication Disorders (1 credit)

-This course is designed to make students aware of current professional issues in the fields of speechlanguage pathology and audiology.
+This course is designed to make students aware of current professional issues in the fields of speech-language pathology and audiology.
 Topics will include, but will not be limited to, professional organizations, professional licensure and certification, continuing education requirements, professional ethics, scope of practice issues, and other areas of interest.